Dattax/release-notes/README.md

 In this release, module metadata will be displayed as part of search results.

 ## 2019 June 6: Improved search functionality
 In this release, GoCenter has enriched the search functionality which includes most relevant Go modules in search results.
+Other updates include:
+*	Ignore build constraint validation failure
+*	Fixed elastic json escape bug
+*	Added support to Artifactory 6.10.x
+*	Added support to modules with .go in their names

 ## 2019 March 27: Enhanced automatic inclusion of Go modules
 In this release, GoCenter has enhanced the automatic inclusion of Go modules